HMS Beagle: Design and construction

 The of 10-gun brig-sloops was designed by Sir Henry Peake in 1807, and eventually over 100 were constructed.
 The working drawings for HMS Beagle and HMS Barracouta were issued to the Woolwich Dockyard on 16 February 1817, and amended in coloured ink on 16 July 1817 with modifications to increase the height of the bulwarks (the sides of the ship extended above the upper deck) by an amount varying from 6 in at the stem to 4 in at the stern.
 Beagles keel was laid in June 1818, construction cost £7,803, and the ship was launched on 11 May 1820.

 The first reported task of the ship was a part in celebrations of the coronation of King George IV; in his 1846 Journal, John Lort Stokes said that the ship was taken up the River Thames to salute the coronation, passing through the old London Bridge, and was the first rigged man-of-war afloat upriver of the bridge.

 First voyage (1826–1830)

-Captain Pringle Stokes was appointed captain of Beagle on 7 September 1825, and the ship was allocated to the surveying section of the Hydrographic Office.
+Pringle Stokes was appointed captain of Beagle on 7 September 1825, and the ship was allocated to the surveying section of the Hydrographic Office.
 On 27 September 1825 The Beagle docked at Woolwich to be repaired and fitted out for her new duties.
-Her guns were reduced from ten cannon to six and a mizzen mast was added to improve her handling, thereby changing her from a brig to a bark (or barque).
+Her guns were reduced from ten cannons to six and a mizzen mast was added to improve her handling, thereby changing her from a brig to a bark (or barque).

-The Beagle set sail from Plymouth on 22 May 1826 on her first voyage, under the command of Captain Stokes.
+The Beagle set sail from Plymouth on 22 May 1826 on her first voyage, under the command of Stokes.
 The mission was to accompany the larger ship HMS Adventure (380 tons) on a hydrographic survey of Patagonia and Tierra del Fuego, under the overall command of the Australian Captain Phillip Parker King, commander and surveyor.